 Intermittent or one-off payments as well as discretionary payments and employer contributions to superannuation schemes are not included in ordinary weekly pay.

-- going to the end of the last pay period, then
+- Go to the end of the last pay period, then

-- from that date, going back 4 weeks (or if the pay period is longer than 4 weeks, go back the number of weeks in the pay period), and
+- from that date, going back 4 weeks (or if the pay period is longer than 4 weeks, going back the number of weeks in the pay period), and

 - taking the gross earnings for that period (a), and